 Novel Oligonucleotides for Treatment of Human Cancer

 Human endogenous retroviruses (HERVs) are remnants of retroviruses that invaded and integrated into the human genome 6-15 million years ago.
-One significant type of HERV is ERV-9; approximately 5% of the total human genome comprises sequences from this retrovirus family.
+An important class of HERV retroviruses is ERV-9, which accounts for ~5% of the total human genome.
 The human genome contains approximately 50 copies of ERV-9 along with 3000-4000 copies of solitary elements of ERV-9 regulatory regions, called long terminal repeats (LTRs).
 The solitary LTRs contain promoter and enhancer elements that drive expression of genes located proximally to the LTR.
-Therefore, insertion of an ERV-9 LTR proximal to an oncogene could initiate carcinogenesis.
+Insertion of an ERV-9 LTR proximal to an oncogene could initiate carcinogenesis.

-This invention relates to the use of antisense and sense oligonucleotides (oligos) targeting the RNAs of ERV-9 LTR as a treatment for various cancers, including human breast, liver, prostate, and myeloid cancers and fibrosarcomas.
-The inventors have shown that the ERV-9 LTR sense and antisense oligos can inhibit cancer cell proliferation in vitro more efficiently than the antisense oligos of Bcl-2 (G3139) and telomerase (GRN163), both of which are currently in cancer clinical trials.
+FDA researchers developed antisense and sense oligonucleotides (oligos) that target the RNAs of ERV-9 LTR as a treatment for various cancers, including human breast, liver, prostate, and myeloid cancers and fibrosarcomas.
+The inventors have shown the ERV-9 LTR sense and antisense oligos can inhibit cancer cell proliferation in vitro more efficiently than the antisense oligos of Bcl-2 (G3139) and telomerase (GRN163), both currently in cancer clinical trials.
 The oligos have minimal effects on the proliferation of primary normal human cells in vitro.
-These oligos have potential as a new therapeutic agent to suppress tumor cell growth, either when used alone or in conjunction with other antisense oligos or with chemotherapeutic agents such as VePesid.
-Furthermore, sense and antisense RNA transcripts of ERV-9 LTR were detected in many human normal and tumor cells in this invention.
-The sense and antisense RNA may form double stranded RNA and act as siRNA to regulate gene expression.
+The oligos also have potential as new therapeutic agents to suppress tumor cell growth, either when used alone or in combination with other antisense oligos or chemotherapeutic agents such as VePesid.

 FDA Technology Transfer Program